-* One’s feet must be firm on the ground, if one wants to look at the sky.
-Every transcendent view of life needs a stable foundation; and this must be a daily practice that is consistent with the ideal one looks for.
+* The feet of the pilgrim must be firm on the ground, if he wants to look at the sky.
+Every transcendent view of life needs a stable foundation.
+One’s daily practice has to be consistent with his highest ideal.

-* Wisdom and peace are seldom found as long as one consciously looks for them.
-They descend in their own timing upon the soul of the learner who has an affinity with them; and their arrival is usually as unsuspected as the morning dew.
+* Wisdom and peace descend in their own timing upon the soul of the learner who has an affinity with them; and their arrival is usually as unsuspected as the morning dew.

-* An unlimited openness of mind is the circle.
-Self-discipline is the point, in its center.
+* An unlimited openness of mind is like a circle.
+Self-discipline corresponds to the point in its center.
 And there is an unavoidable symmetry between the point and the circumference.
 It is the firmness of the center that makes it possible to have a wide horizon.

 * “Festina lente”, says the famous Latin proverb: “Hurry up, slowly”.
-In order to avoid losing time, one must go slow enough, taking each new step in peace and with firmness.
+In order to avoid losing time, one must go slow enough, taking each new step in peace.

 * To try and act with perseverance in the best possible way and from our own viewpoint: this is enough.

-* The whole universe is in peace, although it undergoes all kinds of transformations; each citizen can experience something of such a bliss.
+* The whole universe is in peace, although it undergoes constant transformation.
+Each citizen can experience something of such a bliss.

 * If you use the will that you already have in order to pursue a noble goal, your will gets both strong and elevated.
 Use it in a sustained way - and it shall grow in effectiveness, too.